anh-nn01/RL4Suspension-ICMLA23/README.md

   * (4) update weights & save checkpoints.
 * `execute_training.py`: contains implementation of Ornstein-Uhlenbeck noise, buffer stack, and code to execute the DDPG training framework.

-Training and Evluation
+Training and Evaluation
 ----
-To execute the training process, please use `execute_training.py`.
+To execute the training process, please use either `execute_training.py` or `RL_Training.ipynb`.

-Specifically, please change checkpoint names for Q-Network and Policy Network in `execute_training.py`, and run the following command:
+If you use `execute_training.py` to train model, please change checkpoint names for Q-Network and Policy Network in `execute_training.py`, and run the following command:
 ```
   python3 execute_training.py
 ```